Associates Award for Excellence in Teaching: Criteria for Awards

-- High intellectual standards in terms of content, rigor, and integration of the leading scholarship
+- High intellectual standards reflected in content, rigor, and course materials.

-- Teaching strategies that encourage students to participate in the teaching-learning process, including (but not limited to) service-learning, active learning techniques, innovative uses of technology and/or multi-media to enhance student learning, both in and out of the classroom.
+- Teaching strategies that encourage student participation in the teaching-learning process, including (but not limited to) service-learning, active learning strategies, innovative uses of technology/multimedia that enhance student learning.

 - Incorporation of teaching strategies that foster inclusive educational experiences.

 - Measures of breadth and/or depth of impact on students’ intellectual development, such as student placements, co-publications/presentations, a pattern of student awards.